jinlang226/Software-Foundations/notes/coq&iris-learning.md

 ## Meta Logic

 Meta Logic is a branch of logic that studies the properties of various logical systems themselves.
-It involves reasoning about logics, their expressiveness, consistency, completeness, and other properties.
+It involves reasoning about logic, expressiveness, consistency, completeness, and other properties.

 **Example**: A meta-logical statement might involve the completeness theorem for propositional logic, which asserts that if a formula is true under every interpretation, then there is a proof of the formula within the logic system.
 This is more about the property of the logic system itself rather than a statement within the system.